 5 cloves garlic, minced

-1 teaspoon salted chopped chilies (duo jiao), or substitute with pao jiao or other red chili peppers
+1 teaspoon salted chopped chilies (duo jiao), or replace with a red chili pepper

 1 tablespoon scallions, minced